 Another set of my partners to help communicate scientific messages are artists.
 One of my favorites is a wonderful collaboration with a modern dancer and choreographer.
 On an afternoon last year, I got a telephone call from Jodi Lomask, the Director of the San Francisco-based modern dance troupe.
 She wanted to make a modern dance about tropical rainforests, but wanted it to be based in science – could she come to my rainforest study sites with me to learn about them?
 Indeed she could, and did, and this year, we are performing the dance she choreographed while climbing my rainforest study trees to public audiences in Seattle, San Francisco, and Washington, DC.
 I feel happy that the two seemingly divergent forces in my life – studying trees and making modern dances – has come together for the sake of protecting rainforests.

-Dr. Nalini Nadkarni is a professor at The Evergreen State College and a leader in the scientific field of rainforest canopy research.
-She started a unique method for rappelling to the top of the canopy, using mountaineering equipment and has become known as “The Queen of the Forest Canopy.”
+Dr. Nalini Nadkarni is a Professor of Biology at the University of Utah in Salt Lake City and a leader in the scientific field of rainforest canopy research.
+Nalini created a unique method for rappelling to the top of the canopy using mountaineering equipment and has become known as “The Queen of the Forest Canopy.”
 She is featured in the Emmy award-winning National Geographic documentary “Heroes of the High Frontier.”
 She is also the author of three books and numerous scientific research articles.
-Nalini splits he time between Washington state and Costa Rica.